htc-class/homework-site/src/markdown-pages/week-30.md

 - Ack!
 I left in a dumb commit I meant to remove ;) -- it has the commit message `TEMP: add todo.md` -- rewrite the history again so that that entire commit and it's work _never existed_.
 - next, the final two commits, adding the goat image, and prepping the student work, you decide you want to reverse the order, so that the goat image commit is _last_.
 Rewrite the history again, swapping the order of these two commits.
 Run git log afterwards to make sure it worked.
 - now, edit the styles.css file and change the background color to something else
-- I have a commit created the stylesheet and set the background to `papayawhip`.
+- I have a commit created the stylesheet and set the background to `saddlebrown`.
 Let's pretend that instead of making a _new commit_ with a new background color, you want to re-write the history so that your changes get applied to that commit that I made.
 To do that, follow these steps:
   - first, we need to temporarily store the work you just did changing the background color.
 Type a git command that will temporarily store this work somewhere so you can start an interactive rebase
   - then, start an interactive rebase, using a commit SHA before the one about the stylesheet and background color
   - next, in the vim window that pops up, type something to instruct git that you want to change the commit with the message: "stylesheet + background papayawhip", and save and close the file